dolmades/dolmades-cli/README.md

 ## Recipe Syntax

-A recipe is a specification which allows the guided build of the respective dolma.
+A recipe is a specification which allows the guided build of the respective dolmade.
-Dolmafiles are for dolmades what Dockerfiles are for Docker except that dolmades are not necessarily built fully automated and hence require interaction if a graphical installer is being used.
+Dolmadefiles are for dolmades what Dockerfiles are for Docker except that dolmades are not necessarily built fully automated and hence require interaction if a graphical installer is being used.

-The structure of a `Dolmafile` is:
+The structure of a `Dolmadefile` is:
 ```
 # Arbitrary comment...
 COMMAND1